-Although some will prefer to hire the services of a Spanish Gestor in order to undertake this, it is quite simple to do yourself if armed with the correct documentation and if you are able to speak a little Spanish.
+Although some will prefer to hire the services of a Spanish Gestor to undertake this, it is quite simple to do yourself if armed with the correct documentation and if you can speak a little Spanish.

 Before you Transfer a Vehicle

-Before you transfer any vehicle, there are a number of things you will need to do including:-
+Before you transfer any vehicle, there are several things you will need to do including:-

 Create a Sales Contract

-It is important to do this in the event that speeding or other fines can be attributed to the correct owner of the vehicle.
+It is important to do this if speeding or other fines can be attributed to the correct owner of the vehicle.

 The seller will need to provide the following documentation:-

-Within 10 days, the seller of the vehicle will need to notify the Jefatura de Tráfico office of the sale of the vehicle using the form titled Trámite de Notificación de Venta.
-If this is not done, the seller may be liable for any future fines, taxes and overall responsibility for the vehicle.
+Within 10 days, the seller of the vehicle will need to notify the Jefatura de Tráfico office of the sale of the vehicle using the correct form here.
+If this is not done, the seller may be liable for any future fines, taxes, and overall responsibility for the vehicle.